 In the words of British designer Mike Kus, “the one thing that can set you apart … is being as creative and daring in your work as possible”.
 While you still want to follow tried and true web design principles, adding your own personalized flair can work wonders.

-By creating a clear, personalized brand, you immediately make your business much more recognizable.
+By creating a clear, personalized brand and site, you immediately make your business much more recognizable.
 People will be more likely to remember your name and the services you offer, and your business will increase accordingly.

 10. Take Advantage of “Loss Aversion”